simeononsecurity/simeononsecurity.ch/content/articles/password-complexity-security-article/index.en.md

 ### **Biometric Authentication**

 Biometric authentication, such as fingerprint and facial recognition, is gaining popularity.
-These methods are not only more secure but also easier for users to adopt.
+These methods aren't only more secure but also easier for users to adopt.

 ### **Two-Factor Authentication (2FA) and Multi-Factor Authentication (MFA)**